Meet Peter Max: The humble iconic artist speaks about his life

 CRW: Even though no credit was given to Peter Max for the movie “Yellow Submarine” people automatically acknowledge you for the movie’s artwork – What was your actual personal involvement with the Beatles and did you work on “Yellow Submarine”?

 PM: Being close friends with the Beatles I was called upon by them to work on the movie.
-In order to do the job, I would of had to spend six months to a year in Europe and could not commit the time.
+In order to do the job, I would have had to spend six months to a year in Europe and could not commit the time.
 Instead I offered my advice and consultation for the artwork and then, although I had never personally met him, I recommended the German artist, Heinz Edelmann, well known for copying my style of work.
 I did finally meet Edelmann, and Heinz handed me his business card that read “Heinz Edelmann, the German Peter Max.”
 I then asked of Heinz one favor – to take my name off of his card.

 CRW: How do you see yourself and define who you are?